 My only irritation comes from not being able to see the venom I suck up.
 I wish the extraction was as satisfying as watching Dr. Pimple Popper, but sadly, it's not.
 In fact, when I reached out to the Bug Bite Thing's PR representative and asked if I could use it on pimples, she said they didn't recommend it.

-For now, I'll stick to using it for bug-related purposes.
-Instead of counting bites, I'll be counting up all the money I'm saving by not having to buy as much hydrocortisone cream.
+For now, I'll just stick to using it for bug-related purposes.
+And instead of counting bites, I'll be counting up all the money I'm saving by not having to buy as much hydrocortisone cream.